alanm01/LightingScenarios/How to Set Up Lighting Scenario/SetupLightingScenario.md

 This document will take you step-by-step through the tasks required to set up a lighting scenario using the variant manager in Unreal Engine 4.

-Using the variant manager is an alternative way to create lighting scenarios from the standard method.
+Using the variant manager can be an alternative way to create lighting scenarios from the standard method.

 The benefits of using the variant manager are:
 * to speed up the iteration process.